imbushuo/boot-shim/README.md

 ## Compilation and testing

-If using Visual Studio, just press `F5` to have the application compiled and launched in the QEMU emulator.

-If using MinGW or Linux, issue the following from a command prompt:

-`make`

-If needed you can also add `ARCH=<arch>` and `CROSS_COMPILE=<tuple>`:

-`make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf-`

-where `<arch>` can be `x64`, `ia32`, `arm` or `aa64`.

-You can also add `qemu` as your `make` target to run the application under QEMU, in which case a relevant UEFI firmware (OVMF for x86 or QEMU_EFI for Arm) will be automatically downloaded to run your application against it.
+Only Visual Studio is supported in this branch.

-## Visual Studio 2017 and ARM/ARM64 support
+## Visual Studio 2017 and ARM support

-Please be mindful that, to enable ARM or ARM64 compilation support in Visual Studio 2017, you __MUST__ go to the _Individual components_ screen in the setup application and select the ARM/ARM64 compilers and libraries there, as they do __NOT__ appear in the default _Workloads_ screen:
+Please be mindful that, to enable ARM compilation support in Visual Studio 2017, you __MUST__ go to the _Individual components_ screen in the setup application and select the ARM compilers and libraries there, as they do __NOT__ appear in the default _Workloads_ screen:

 ![VS2017 Individual Components](http://files.akeo.ie/pics/VS2017_Individual_Components2.png)

-You also need to ensure that you have Windows SDK 10.0.14393.0 or later installed, as this is the minimum version with support for ARM64.